Reanalysis of the $\beta - \bar{\nu_e}$ Angular Correlation Measurement from the aSPECT Experiment with New Constraints on Fierz Interference: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we present a reanalysis of the aSPECT data with an improved tracking of some of the systematic errors.
+In this paper, we presented a reanalysis of the \mbox{aSPECT} data with an improved tracking of some of the systematic errors.
 The value $a = -0.10402(82)$ differs only marginally from the one published in \cite{a11}.
-The aSPECT experiment also has sensitivity to $b$.
-With $b= -0.0098\pm 0.0194$ we demonstrated the extraction of limits on the Fierz interference term from a combined $(b,a)$-analysis of the proton recoil spectrum.
-The apparent tension to the Perkeo III result \cite{a5} based on the SM analysis can be resolved by combining the results of the $(b,\lambda)$ analyses from these two measurements.
-The finite value for the Fierz interference term of $b^\text{(c)}=-0.0184\pm0.0065$ deviates by $2.82\sigma$ from the SM.
-The goodness of fit test shows that the $(b,\lambda)$ data from Perkeo III and aSPECT are statistically compatible with the combined result.
+The \mbox{aSPECT} experiment has sensitivity to $b$.
+We extract a limit of $b= -0.0098(193)$ on the Fierz interference term from a combined $(b,a)$ analysis of the proton recoil spectrum.
+The apparent tension to the PERKEO~III result \cite{a5} based on the SM analysis can be resolved by combining the results of the $(b,\lambda)$ analyses from these two measurements.
+The finite value for the Fierz interference term of $b^\text{(c)}=-0.0181(65)$ deviates by $2.82\sigma$ from the SM.
+The goodness of fit test shows that the $(b,\lambda)$ data from PERKEO~III and aSPECT are statistically compatible with the combined result.
 The upcoming Nab experiment \cite{a47} and the next generation instruments like PERC \cite{a48,a49} will allow the measurement of decay correlations with strongly improved statistical uncertainties to underpin these findings or to establish that the SM differences are of experimental origin.